Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

    ```console
    docker --version
    ```
-- Clone your fork in the home directory
+- Clone your fork into the home directory.
 - To easily pull and push changes, we suggest storing your GitHub credentials onto the instance.
 Follow the [**Storing GitHub credentials on the EC2 instance**](https://sagebionetworks.jira.com/wiki/spaces/APGD/pages/2590244872/Service+Catalog+Instance+Setup#Storing-GitHub-credentials-on-the-EC2-instance). instructions to do so.